Adaptive Batch Sizes for Active Learning A Probabilistic Numerics Approach: Adaptive Batch Active Learning

-This proposition suggests we can have a quantitative estimate of the two tasks described in (b) at the same time; we can achieve at least the expected reward of the original batch while keeping the resulting (non-necessarily probability) measure integrating the functions in the RKHS within a proven error.
-Suppl.
-A contains the proof of Proposition~\ref{prop:lp}.
+The proof is given in Supplementary \ref{sec:proof}.
+This proposition indicates that we can obtain a quantitative estimate of the two tasks described in (c) concurrently.
+We can attain at least the expected reward of the original batch while ensuring that the resulting measure (which may not necessarily be probabilistic) integrates the functions in the RKHS within a proven error.